gradle/gradle/design-docs/tooling-api-improvements.md

 ## Bugfix: allow concurrent usage of different gradle distributions of the same version

-When using the tooling api to work with a gradle "-bin" distribution and with a "-all" distribution this can cause an OverlappingFileException in the current implementation.
+When using the tooling api to work with different gradle distributions of the same version (e.g a gradle "-bin" and a "-all" distribution) an OverlappingFileException can be thrown in the current implementation.
 This is caused by loading the same version of the Gradle provider loaded up in multiple ClassLoaders (from each of the different distributions for the 2 different builds).
 The provider loading must be changed to deal with this.

 ### implementation